sFEDszef/phd-education-intelligence-system/README.md

 2. Verify the supervisor through official university, faculty, department, or personal profile pages.
 3. Verify doctoral supervision eligibility through an official doctoral programme, research degree, graduate school, or department source.
 4. Verify publication counts through an official profile, CV, Google Scholar, Scopus, Web of Science, CNKI, or another clearly cited source.
+5. Add field-level source links and checked dates to `evidence`.
-5. Add all source links to `source_urls`.
+6. Add all source links to `source_urls`.
-6. Set `verification_status` to `verified` only when required fields are supported by sources.
+7. Set `verification_status` to `verified` only when required fields are supported by sources.
-7. Insert the object into the `supervisors` array in `data/supervisors.json`.
+8. Insert the object into the `supervisors` array in `data/supervisors.json`.

 Do not infer an email, homepage, publication count, SSCI/CSSCI count, or PhD supervision status from memory or AI-generated text.

+See `docs/data_verification.md` for accepted sources, update cycles, and maintenance rules.

 ## Target Universities